mobilezhiyuan/APFinder/README.md

 **the directory of configure file** is the directory of the configure file.

 For example: ```java -jar D:\\APFinder.jar D:\\configure.txt ```
 And the Search results are in "resultDirectory" which is specified by user in "config.txt".
+Note that APFinder.jar must be in the same directory as the folder lib.

 # Data organization